 Better than that, we feel healthier.
 Who wouldn’t?
 We’re eating huge salads daily, lots and lots of vegetables and fruits.
 If you looked in our kitchen you’d see stuff that looks like food rather than colorful boxes of instant meals.
 Plus, we get to eat dessert every evening!!
 Often that is a homemade chocolate cherry sorbet which is just scrumptious.

 Sheila spent a week in Utah at a conference with Dr. Fuhrman and 100 others who Eat to Live.
 She learned more about what to eat, how to prepare it, and why.
 Although it was blazingly hot, it was a great opportunity to learn more and reinforce the commitment to ETL.
 You can click on the thumbnails below to see some photos from the trip.
-Click here for a Word document with some favorite recipes.
+Click here for a file with some favorite recipes.
 Here are a few tips & goals she brought back:

 - Since I still eat my favorite food, peanut butter, the suggestion is to add in more healthful nut butters (cashew, almond etc) and also to add in some cooked carrots!
 The result still tastes mostly like peanut butter but it’s a lot healthier.